s3beltranar/university-exercises/1st-semester/README.md

 # 1st Semester

-This folder contains all projects and assignments from my first semester.
+This folder contains all assignments from my first semester.

 ## Courses:
 - **Systems Development I**